Building a Scalable Search Architecture

 Let’s take a look at how scalable architecture works.

 - The indexing virtual machine keeps a local copy of the file.
-In case of failure, a new machine is started, downloading the file from the cloud storage.
+In case of failure, a new machine is started, which downloads the file from the cloud storage.

 - New files are computed in memory during the indexing process.